-Attached with this memo are the June Revenue and Expense summary charts and reports.
-New for 2021, are two charts: 2021 Budget vs Actual and the Month Actual - 3 Year Comparison.
-The 2021 Budget vs Actual chart shows total year-to-date (YTD) operating revenues, expenses, and net income compared to the YTD Budget.
-The Month Actual - 3 Year Comparison chart compares the month actuals against the prior two-year monthly actuals for 2019, and 2020.
+Attached with this memo are the Revenue and Expense summary charts and reports.
+The 2022 Budget vs Actual chart shows total year-to-date (YTD) operating revenues, expenses, and net income compared to the YTD Budget.
+The Month Actual - 3 Year Comparison chart compares the month's actuals against the prior two-year monthly actuals for 2020, and 2021.